MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-- **PageURL**- This is URL of page which we can use to identify if session was successful or some error happened.

 - **PayloadCreationTime** – This is the time taken in milliseconds to create payload.

 - **PostUrlCallTime** – This is the time taken in milliseconds to send the post Url call.